kevinbeirne1/CS50W-Projects/README.md

 ---

 ## _Project Description_
-This project introducse HTML and CSS.
+This project introduces the fundamental aspect of creating a website with HTML and CSS.
 It was very instructive to look at an established website and attempt to reverse engineer it's CSS.

 ### Skills Utilized
 - HTML